moka-guys/dnanexus_RPKM/README.md

 This app is based on the code in the github repo https://github.com/moka-guys/RPKM.
 This code enables a list of BAM files to be fed into conifer, and the outputs summarised into a single file.

+1. Download the BED files that correspond to the given panel number.
+Check there are at least 3 samples for this panel number.
-1. Clone the github repo
+2. Clone the github repo
-2. Change to the dnanexus_production branch
+3. Change to the dnanexus_production branch
-3. Installs Miniconda and the required packages
+4. Installs Miniconda and the required packages
-4. Runs conifer
+5. Runs conifer
-5. Converts the bed file and summary.txt into formats which can be merged
+6. Converts the bed file and summary.txt into formats which can be merged
-6. Merge these files
+7. Merge these files

 ## Custom modifications
 * The app was made by the Viapath Genome Informatics section